-A U.S. foreign service diplomat between 1976 and 1998, Joseph Wilson was born in 1949 in California, into an upper-middle class lifestyle.
+A U.S. foreign service diplomat between 1976 and 1998, Joseph Wilson was born on November 6, 1949 in Bridgeport, Connecticut into an upper-middle class lifestyle.
 His parents, freelance photo-journalists, regularly moved their son across Europe throughout his childhood, writing quaint society pieces for state-side newspapers.
 Following his college years at UC Santa Barbara, Wilson lived the life of full-time surf/ski bum and part-time carpenter.
 He then joined the U.S. Foreign Service in 1976, which led to a 22-year career in public service that included embassy jobs in Niger, South Africa, and the Congo.
 He achieved some notoriety in 1990, when, as Deputy Chief of Mission in Baghdad, he met with Saddam Hussein on the eve of the Gulf War.

 In 1997, while working for NATO, Wilson met his future wife, Valerie Plame, during a reception for the Turkish ambassador in Washington.
 On their third or fourth date, during a “heavy make-out session,” Plame revealed to Wilson that she was, in fact, a covert operative for the CIA.
 The new couple then returned to work in Washington, where Wilson advised on African affairs for the National Security Council (NSC) in the Clinton administration.
 There, Wilson was criticized by some on the NSC staff for being too deferential to African and European complaints about American policy.
 At that point, admittedly, Wilson’s own career as a government bureaucrat was on a “down-ward” spiral, leading to his retirement in 1998.